TheEJM3/PythonMath/README.md

-This is a collection of Python scripts to calculate integer sequences.
+This is a collection of Python scripts to calculate integer sequences and other fun number stuff.

 Fib.py simply compiles the Fibinacci sequence from 1 to what ever number is entered, then divides the last number in the sequence by the previous number